-To graduate as a Russell Scholar, a student must successfully complete two writing courses or equivalents, three RSP seminars, and six credits of Learning Community Labs, the final lab to be taken during the senior’s spring semester.
+To graduate as a Russell Scholar, a student must successfully complete five RSP seminars and six RSP Learning Community Labs, the final lab to be taken during the senior’s Spring semester.
 Students who are not taking RSP Lab who wish to earn service-learning credit must register for RSP 400 Independent Study with the instructor’s permission.
-Students planning to graduate as Russell Scholars are required to take RSP 110, RSP 111, RSP 210 or 211, RSP 310 or 311, and RSP 411.

 |RSP||110||Learning Community Laboratory||(1 credit)|

 |RSP||325||Into the Wild: Environmental Thinking 1960-present||(3 credits)||Ethical Inquiry|

 |RSP||401||Community Service Internship||(1-3 credits)|

 |RSP||402||Russell Scholars Capstone Seminar||(3 credits)|

 |RSP||411||Learning Community Laboratory||(1-2 credits)|